facelessuser/BracketHighlighter/docs/customize.md

 ---

 ## Overview
 BH is extremely flexible and can be customized and extended to fit a user's needs.
-The first step is to create a `bh_core.sublime-settings` in your `User` folder.
-This is where the bracket and style rules live.
+The first step to customizing the existing rules and settings is to create a `bh_core.sublime-settings` in your `User` folder.
+This is where the bracket and style rules and settings live.
 By changing these settings, you can add support for new languages, or change the look of highlighting, and much more.

 ## Core Settings
-Style and color will be discussed in greater depth in the [`Configuring Highlight Style`](#configuring-highlight-style) section.
+Styles and colors will be discussed in greater depth in the [Configuring Highlight Style](#configuring-highlight-style) section.
 But there are a number of general setting you can adjust to change how things look or work.
 These settings are found in `bh_core.sublime-settings`.

 ## Visual Settings
 These are the settings related to the visual appearance of BH.

 ### show_in_minimap
-This will show highlighted brackets in the minimap.
-This will work with all highlight styles accept `underline`; `thin_underline` has no issues.
+Shows highlighted brackets in the minimap.
+This will work with all highlight styles except `underline`; `thin_underline` has no issues.

 ```js
     // Show brackets in the minimap.